Levkas Man

-Levkas Man is a thriller novel by British author Hammond Innes published in 1971.
-It tells the story of a doctor who goes to the Greek island of Lefkada (Levkas) with his adopted son to prove a theory about prehistoric man.
+Levkas Man is a thriller novel by British author Hammond Innes, published in 1971.
+It tells the story of a doctor who goes to the Greek island of Lefkada (Levkas) with his adopted son in order to prove a theory about prehistoric man.

 Plot

-The story takes place against the background of the early 1970s, with the Cold War at its peak and the Middle East smouldering with political conflict.
+The story takes place during the early 1970s, with the Cold War at its peak and the Middle East smouldering with political conflict.
 It is told by the protagonist, Paul van der Voort.
 He is a 28-year-old sailor from the Netherlands and is just back from a long journey, when he gets involved in a fight at the port area of Amsterdam.
 He needs to flee after murdering a man and goes back to his childhood home in the city of Amsterdam.
 His childhood has not been a happy one and the relationship between him and his adoptive father was full of strain, arguments, abuse and conflict.
-His father (unbeknownst to him at first, who happens to be his real father) is a famous archaeologist, Dr Pieter van der Voort.
+His father (who, unbeknownst to him at first, happens to be his real father) is a famous archaeologist, Dr Pieter van der Voort.
 Dr Van der Voort is trying to prove his theory that the pre-historic origins of modern European man lie in Greece.

-Paul finds the house empty, except for his father's housekeeper and secretary, Sonia.
-Also he is visited by two of his father's fellow archaeologists.
+Paul finds the house empty, except for his father's housekeeper and secretary, Sonia; he is visited by two of his father's fellow archaeologists.
 He learns that his father recently has gone on an expedition to Greece but has since disappeared.

 A few days later Paul gets himself involved with an international smuggler, who wants to send him to Malta in order to pick up illicit antique artifacts from Turkey.
 Paul decides to take the assignment, as it is an opportunity to avoid arrest and to go searching for his father.
-The smugglers organize him a charter boat with a crew that consists of a husband and wife.
+The smugglers provide him with a charter boat with a crew that consists of a husband and wife.
 After he has picked up the merchandise, he is confronted by police.
 They think his father is a communist spy.
-The suspicion is fueled by their believe that his father is funded by the Soviet Union.
-While sailing the Aegean Sea, Paul discovers his father's competing archaeologist is out to take all the credit for his father's discoveries in Greece.
-He also learns more of the circumstances surrounding his father's disappearance at a dig site where Dr Van der Voort got angry and assaulted one of his assistants.
+The suspicion is fueled by their belief that his father's previous expeditions were funded by the Soviet Union.
+While sailing the Aegean Sea, Paul discovers that a rival archaeologist is out to take all the credit for his father's discoveries in Greece.
+He also learns more of the circumstances surrounding his father's disappearance: at a dig site Dr Van der Voort got angry and assaulted one of his assistants, then vanished.